hbs-rcs/hbsgrid-docs/docs/trouble.md

 MAX MEM: 915 Mbytes;  AVG MEM: 340 Mbytes
 MAX MEM: 471 Mbytes;  AVG MEM: 211 Mbytes
 ```
 You can further customize this output to focus on particular dates, or parse the output further if you were running many jobs.
-Below is an example of how you can narrow down the dates, and output when jobs were submitted, the job ID, the RAM (memory) requested, the maximum/average amount of RAM (memory) used, and the reason a job failed (if applicable):
+Below is an example of how you can narrow down the dates (using the `-S` submitted date command with a comma to indicate a date range up to today), and output when jobs were submitted, the job ID, the RAM (memory) requested, the maximum/average amount of RAM (memory) used, and the reason a job failed (if applicable):

 ```
 [jharvard@rhrcscli01:~]$ bhist -a -l -S 2025/12/20, | awk '